det-lab/unix-tips/docs/09_shell_scripts.md

 ```bash
 c=20, d=3200000, e=0
 ```
-Note that by default, bash *only* returns integer values.
-In order to return floating point values you'd need to use another tool such as `bc`.
-First, install `bc` with the command:
+By default, bash *only* returns integer values.
+In order to return floating point values it is necessary to use another tool such as `bc`.
+You can install `bc` with the command:
 ```bash
 sudo apt install bc
 ```